Jared803/Jared803.github.io/README.md

 Increase difficulty as the player’s score increases.

 Created my own collision detection function instead of using PyGame’s built in function.

+How to create a ceiling, floor and teleporting sides like in Pac Man.